 portfolio to document impact on K-3 student learning

-Type 03 certified candidates seeking this subsequent Type 04 certificate can enroll in the following courses to avail of a master of arts in early childhood education, leading to early childhood education certification and early childhood special education approval:
+Candidates with a professional educator license with an Elementary Education endorsement seeking this subsequent Early Childhood Education endorsement can enroll in the following courses to avail of a master of arts in early childhood education, leading to an early childhood education endorsement and early childhood special education approval:

 EDGEC 429/EDGEC 401